ISG-Siegen/Auto-Surprise/docs/usage/manual.rst

 Building the best Model
 .......................

-You can use the best alogithm and best hypermaters you got from the `train` method to build a model.
+You can use the best algorithm and best hyperparameters you got from the `train` method to build a model.

 .. code-block:: python